 Music.
-Performing organizations with the School of Music provide opportunities for involvement and credit, including bands, Lyric Opera Theatre, symphony orchestra, and university choral organizations.
+Performing organizations within the School of Music provide opportunities for involvement and credit, including bands, Lyric Opera Theatre, symphony orchestra, and choral organizations.
 For more information, call 480/965-3371.

 Theatre.
 The Department of Theatre presents four to six faculty-directed productions and 10 to 15 student-directed productions a year.
 Auditions are open to all university students, regardless of major.
 Audition information is available from the Department of Theatre, GHALL 232, 480/965-5337.
+The department provides community outreach opportunities with schools and connections with local professional theatre companies.